 2017 IndyCar season with Ed Carpenter Racing

 For the 2017 IndyCar season, Pigot signed for Ed Carpenter Racing.
-He will share the #20 car with team owner Ed Carpenter, who will driver at ovals while Pigot will driver at road courses and street circuits.
+He was sharing the #20 car with team owner Ed Carpenter, who raced at ovals while Pigot contested at road courses and street circuits.
+He scored three top 10 results to finish 20th in the final standings.
+At Indianapolis 500, he was driving for Juncos Racing, finishing 18th.

 Endurance races with Mazda prototypes